-All of these priorities include continuing to attract, fully engage and retain world class talent across our Australian and US operations.
 Generally, no. The Middle Eastern deals all involve large upfront deposits to take care of working capital.
-The US Government deals are usually on net 30 (payment 30 days after delivery) basis, however DroneShield has approx \$11m in stock on hand for filling orders, and also can rely
+The US Government deals are usually on net 30 (payment 30 days after delivery) basis, however DroneShield has approx \$15m in stock on hand (by sale value) for filling orders, and